-Whilst these small companies engage a very small proportion of the contractor population, their exemption from decision-making means that the contractor retains the responsibility for determining IR35 (and the liability for getting it wrong) after April 5th.
+While these small companies engage a very small proportion of the contractor population, their exemption from decision-making means that the contractor retains the responsibility for determining IR35 (and the liability for getting it wrong) from April 5th 2021.

-If you are engaged by small company, your PSC will be continued to pay gross and you determine how you will be remunerated.
-But it will be your responsibility to demonstrate due diligence and that your outside IR35 decision is based on an a proper assessment of the contractual terms and working practices, so it would be appropriate to have the engagement and even consider tax losses insurance.
+If you are engaged by a small company, your PSC will be paid gross, and you must determine how you will be remunerated.
+But it will be your responsibility to demonstrate due diligence and show that your outside IR35 decision is based on a proper assessment of the contractual terms and working practices, so it would be appropriate to have the engagement and even consider tax losses insurance.

-Even if the independent assessment returns an inside decision, you will still have the benefit of the 5% notional relief for expenses, which is not available to those contractors whose IR35 status is determined by their medium and large sized end client engagers.
+Even if the independent assessment returns an inside IR35 decision, you will still have the benefit of the 5% notional relief for expenses, which is not available to those contractors whose IR35 status is determined by their medium and large-sized end client engagers.

 Being engaged by a wholly overseas company